puncoz/dotfiles/README.md

 # dotfiles

-Mostly robbed from different people on the high seas of the internet.
+Mostly plundered from defenceless Githubbers on the high seas of the internet.

 If you're looking for some inspiration, [look no further][1].